Fundraising Memorial Concert to Be Held in Palm Desert for Les Michaels

-(CNS) – A fundraising memorial concert will be held Saturday in Palm Desert for cabaret producer and singer Les Michaels — who died of a heart attack last year — in an effort to get him a star on the Palm Springs Walk of Stars.
+A fundraising memorial concert will be held Saturday in Palm Desert for cabaret producer and singer Les Michaels, who died of a heart attack last year, in an effort to get him a star on the Palm Springs Walk of Stars.

 “He was also always developing new open mics, offering a microphone and a spotlight to anyone who loved to sing,” cabaret producer Clifford Bell wrote in Michaels’ obituary.